mateibejan1/ad-nlp/datasheet.md

 1. **Who is supporting/hosting/maintaining the dataset?**

-    Both authors (Trista Cao and Hal Daumé III) are maintaining.
-Hal is hosting on github.
+    Both authors (Matei Bejan and Andrei Manolache) are maintaining.
+Hosting is provided on Google Drive and Zenodo.

 1. **How can the owner/curator/manager of the dataset be contacted (e.g., email address)?**